kata-containers/ci/deployment/packet/README.md

 inventory = <path to this directory>/ansible_hosts
 ```

-Create an 'ansible_hosts' file on in this directory, with the contents:
+Create an `ansible_hosts` file on in this directory, with the contents:

 ```
 AAA.BBB.CCC.DDD